mislav/blog/_posts/2011-12-12-vim-revisited.md

 "" Whitespace
-set nowrap                      " don't wrap lines set tabstop=2 shiftwidth=2      " a tab is two spaces (change this to your linking) set expandtab                   " use spaces, not tabs (remove this if you mostly use tabs) set backspace=indent,eol,start  " backspace through everything in insert mode
+set nowrap                      " don't wrap lines set tabstop=2 shiftwidth=2      " a tab is two spaces (or set this to 4) set expandtab                   " use spaces, not tabs (optional) set backspace=indent,eol,start  " backspace through everything in insert mode

 "" Searching